 “At least we are alive, yes?”
 I say, thinking it an uplifting thought—before abruptly realizing that is not actually the case at all.
 Depending on how one looks at it, someone had died…

 “Yeah, you’re right,” he answers, somehow even quieter than before.

-I decide it would be wise to end speaking.
-But, even so, my eyes remain fixated upon him.
+I decide it would be wise to cease speaking.
+Yet, even so, my eyes remain fixated upon him.